Legal and Practical Advice for Accident Survivors With Spinal Cord Injuries

 Disclaimer: The outcome of every legal proceeding will vary according to the facts and unique circumstances in each individual case.
 References to successful case results where the lawyers at Murphy Battista LLP have acted for clients are not necessarily a guarantee or indicative of future results.

-Veronica Medved and Kevin Hyde were counsel for a 42 year old Romanian immigrant to Canada who sustained injuries to his back in a motor vehicle collision that occurred on August 15, 2013.
+John Cameron worked with Veronica Medved and Kevin Hyde as counsel for a 42 year old Romanian immigrant to Canada who sustained injuries to his back in a motor vehicle collision that occurred on August 15, 2013.
 After immigrating to Canada, the Plaintiff began working as a cleaner at a metal fabrication shop.
 He enjoyed his work with the Company and was praised for his work ethic.
 Following the Collision, the Plaintiff was unable to continue to do the physical work associated with his position and the Company had to let him go.
 At the time of trial, the Plaintiff was working as a casual support worker at a care home.
 His back continued to bother him at work and limited his employment opportunities.
 At trial, the Plaintiff was awarded compensation for his injuries and losses in the amount of $604,962, plus costs and disbursements.
 The written reasons included damages of $70,000 for pain and suffering, $117,000 for past loss of earning capacity, $16,175 for future care, and $400,000 for loss of earning capacity.

 Keri Grenier acted for a worker who suffered multiple injuries while working in the laundry department of the Kelowna General Hospital when he was lifted off the ground and crushed by a laundry machine.
 Despite his significant injuries, the worker was denied part of his WorkSafeBC claim on the basis that his injuries were initially found be unrelated to the accident.
 Keri requested a review of the decision denying his neck injury, among other things.
 The Review Division denied the review.
 Keri successfully appealed on behalf of her client to the Workers’ Compensation Appeal Tribunal (WCAT) which confirmed that the worker’s neck injury arose out of the accident.
 WCAT also suggested that the Board should consider a permanent, partial disability pension assessment with medical treatment.